UC-Berkeley-Plasma-Imaging-Research/Fringe-Detection/README.txt

-Fringe Detection
+SpellBook — Fringe Detection

 This repository contains a small GUI app and helper modules for fringe detection and even-illumination correction.

 Contents
-- FringeDetection.py - top-level script that launches the GUI app.
+- SpellBook.py - top-level script that launches the GUI app.
+- tabs/ - UI tabs including overlay and editor.
 - fringe_detection/ - helper package with processing and UI utilities.
 - requirements.txt - Python dependencies.
-- Images/ - example and reference images (optional).
+- EditedImages/ - example and reference images (optional, renamed from Images/).

 Requirements
 - Python 3.8+ (3.11 is recommended)